ecmwf/metview-docs/docs/metview/macro/functions/fieldset.rst

       print (pl)

-.. describe:: fieldset grib_set ( fieldset, list )
+.. describe:: fieldset grib_set ( fieldset, list, [string])

    This function sets information in the given fieldset's GRIB header, automatically deducing the type from the value passed (not from the key name).
-The list provided as the second argument should be a set of key/value pairs, for example:
+The list provided as the second argument should be a set of key/value pairs.

+   If the optional third argument is 'repack', the data will be repacked.
+It is required after setting some ecCodes keys (e.g. *packingType*) involving properties of the packing algorithm.

+   Examples:

    .. code-block:: python

+      f = read("my.grib")
       f = grib_set(f, ["date", 20150601,       # integer
                   "time", 0600,           # integer
                   "stepType", "avg",      # string